 How do Cyber Attacks happen?

-Since COVID-19 struck the world, there has been a sustained increase from cyber criminals looking to maximise on the situation.
+Since COVID-19 struck the world, there has been a sustained increase from cyber criminals looking to take advantage of the situation.
 They are constantly adapting and increasing the sophistication of their attacks.
 But with 99% of cyber-attacks generally requiring some form of personal interaction for them to be a success, there are ways to protect yourself and your business from the standard types of attacks.

 As we all know when the first lockdown took place back in March 2020, there was a rush to get the workforce set up for working from home.
-At that time, it may not have been your priority to look at all the security in place for staff on the devices utilised to ensure business continuity.
+At that time, it may not have been a priority to look at all the security protocols required for staff using their devices.
 However, as the pandemic has continued, have you had a chance to review where your business cyber security is now?

 How to protect your business from Cyber Attacks?